-This year’s festival begins Friday, December 1 from 5 p.m. to 9 p.m.
-(FREE ADMISSION ON FRIDAY NIGHT!) and continues Saturday, December 2, from 10 a.m. to 9 p.m. and Sunday, December 3, from 12 to 6 p.m.
-Tickets purchased before December 1 are $13 for adults and $7 for children ages 7-12 for Saturday or Sunday.
+This year’s festival begins Friday, November30 from 5 p.m. to 9 p.m.
+(FREE ADMISSION ON FRIDAY NIGHT!) and continues Saturday, December 1, from 10 a.m. to 9 p.m. and Sunday, December 2, from 12 to 6 p.m.
+Tickets purchased before November 30 are $13 for adults and $7 for children ages 7-12 for Saturday or Sunday.
 Tickets purchased at the gate are $15 for adults and $9 for children ages 7-12 for Saturday or Sunday.
 Discounted tickets for GHF members are available for $10 for Saturday or Sunday in advance and $12 the day of.
 Attendees in Victorian costume are admitted for ½ price.

 GHF MEMBER TICKETS

-The 44th Annual Dickens on The Strand is the perfect location for company outings or even getting friends old and new together for a unique afternoon.
+The 45th Annual Dickens on The Strand is the perfect location for company outings or even getting friends old and new together for a unique afternoon.
+From great entertainment to amazing food and fun, this year’s event is the perfect location for your fun.
+We’re happy to extend a special group rate for your function or gathering at this year’s event.

 CAN’T MISS SPECIAL EVENTS